jCosta16/Machine_Learning-Exoplanet_Exploration/README.md

 # Summary
-On the initially I used 31 of the 41 features (columns whit data), and used <GrindSearch> tunning the models to get a better result.
+On the initially I used 31 of the 41 features (columns whit data), and used ```GrindSearch``` tunning the models to get a better result.
 For Them I selected the 21 most relevant features to run all the models again.
-This top 21 where pickup by using <feature_importances_> as the selection method.
+This top 21 where pickup by using ```feature_importances_``` as the selection method.

-And here are the results for the three models.
 ***

+#### Conclusion
+With the Hypertuning of the ```GrindSearch```  the SVC model achieves a better accuracy then the Random Forest model.
+However reducing the number of features the Ramdon Forest model has a better performance.

+We can also notice that, even redducing the number of features in 30% the accuracy for every models dos not have a significant drop in performance.

 ## **SVC**